 - A patron at the same address has a blocked account

 Delinquent accounts may be forwarded to another agency for collections.
 Borrowing privileges will be reinstated when the overdue item(s) are either returned in good condition or paid for.
-However, in cases of continued misuse of borrowing privileges, the City Librarian may suspend that borrower’s privileges for an indefinite period.
-Patrons may appeal this decision to the Library Board by notifying the City Librarian that they wish the issue to be placed on the agenda for the next Board meeting.
+However, in cases of continued misuse of borrowing privileges, the Library Director may suspend that borrower’s privileges for an indefinite period.
+Patrons may appeal this decision to the Library Board by notifying the Library Director that they wish the issue to be placed on the agenda for the next Board meeting.
 Such notice shall be given at least seven (7) days prior to the meeting.
 If appealed, the suspension shall be on hold until the appeal is exhausted.

 Lost or Damaged Materials